 You may have found suitable products for your hair as a young adult; however, during pregnancy and breastfeeding, your hair products must fit your body’s current condition.
 This is due to the hormonal changes in your body that result in hair loss and breakage that haunts every mother during and after giving birth.

 But you do not have to think too hard!
-Mama’s Choice Anti-Hair Loss Series is a safe, natural, and halal option for pregnant and breastfeeding Mamas.
+Mama’s Choice Postpartum Hair Care Series is a safe, natural, and halal option for pregnant and breastfeeding Mamas.
 They are formulated with raw kiwi extracts, candlenut, and aloe vera, which aid in overcoming hair loss and dandruff.

 For mamas still experiencing severe hair loss post-birth, you, too, can use our calming and natural hair treatment products.
 (P.S. the whole family can use them too!)